Soft Theorems in Chern-Simons Matter Theories: Chern-Simons Correction to Soft Theorems with Multiple Simultaneous Soft Emissions

 We now want to consider multiple soft boson emissions where the energies of the emitted soft particles are of the same order, i.e. the soft limits of amplitudes are taken simultaneously for all soft bosons.
 One important thing to note is that all the Chern-Simons vertices have one extra power of momentum and therefore are subleading in the small $k$ limit to their usual gauge theory counterparts,

 This implies that there are no diagrams involving these vertices that contribute to the leading soft theorem.
-This can be seen by realizing that if there were any such diagrams we could've replaced the Chern-Simons vertices with their pure gauge counterparts and would have gotten an even more dominant contribution.
-This also implies that the Chern-Simons corrections to subleading soft theorems come largely from adding the Chern-Simons correction to the gauge vertices in the diagrams contributing to the leading soft theorem, as was seen in the case of single soft emission.
+This can be seen by realizing that if there were any such diagrams we could have replaced the Chern-Simons vertices with their pure gauge counterparts and would have gotten an even more dominant contribution.
+This also implies that the Chern-Simons corrections to subleading soft theorems come largely from adding the Chern-Simons correction to the gauge vertices in the diagrams contributing to the leading soft theorem, as was seen in the case of a single soft emission.
 The only exception are diagrams that have the 5-point Chern-Simons vertex as they do not have a corresponding more dominant gauge vertex.
 But we can argue that these also lead to only subleading contributions.
 For instance, consider figure \ref{fig:5P} which contributes to the Chern-Simons correction for the subleading soft theorem with four soft emissions.
 This is the only diagram containing the 5-point vertex which contributes at the subleading order for this process, i.e. at $\mathcal{O}\left(\nicefrac{1}{k^{3}}\right)$.
 It is easy to see that there is no diagram containing the 5-point vertex which is more dominant than this since it maximizes the negative $k$ powers in the propagator while having the 5-point Chern-Simons vertex.

 Similar argument holds for soft theorems with even more soft emissions.
-Hence, we can safely conclude that even for multiple soft emissions, the Chern-Simons corrections are subleading to the gauge theory.
+Hence, we can safely conclude that even for multiple soft emissions, the Chern-Simons corrections to soft theorem for tree-level amplitudes are subleading to the gauge theory.